elusivestudio/movie-trailer-download/README.md

 # Trailer download script
-This is a script which scans your movie directory and download trailer using youtube-dl.
+This is a simple shell script which scans your movie directory and download trailer using youtube-dl.

 # Prerequisite
 Install youtube-dl